Policing pregnancy: Wisconsin’s ‘fetal protection’ law, one of the nation’s most punitive, forces women into treatment or jail - NewsBreak

 “I had to protect us,” Loertscher recalls, “because what they were doing was so ridiculous.”

-So she connected with Pregnancy Justice — then called the National Advocates for Pregnant Women — which teamed up with New York University School of Law and a Madison-area law firm.
+So she connected with the National Advocates for Pregnant Women, which teamed up with New York University School of Law and a Madison-area law firm.
 At the end of 2014, Loertscher filed a lawsuit in federal court, arguing she had been “deprived of liberty and numerous, well-established constitutional rights” after seeking health care.

 A month later, during a weekly drug test, her water broke and Loertscher went into labor.
 At the hospital, she says staff questioned her about Act 292.
 A police officer stationed outside her room heard the same threat: if she did not cooperate, they would take her baby away.